(1)

 For use under equivalent regulations of the U.S.

-Nuclear Regulatory Commission or an Agreement State or a Licensing
+Nuclear Regulatory Commission or an Agreement State or a Licensing State

 |

-1. A Copy of the general license contained in
+1. A copy of the general license contained in

 paragraph (2) of Rule